The Synchronization Tax

 We resent these costs.
 We hate the fees.
 We hate waiting for wires to clear.
 We hate the feeling that time is running out.
 But perhaps we should understand all of these experiences in a different way.
 That we share a "now" at all is a miracle of engineering.

-In the lossless limit — in the deep silence of an isolated quantum state — there is no time, there is no reality, only a lonely possibility of what might be.
+In the lossless limit — in the deep silence of an isolated quantum state — there is no time, no reality, only a solitary possibility of what might be.
 To have a reality — a coffee, a conversation, a career — we must interact.
-We must pay the entropy tax to synchronize our lives with those around us.
+We must produce the relative entropy that comes from forcing two independent descriptions of the world into agreement.
+That divergence is not merely the price of coordination.
+Recent work suggests it may be what generates the structures we coordinate through — including gravity itself.

 Time is not a river that carries us.
 Time is a bridge we build, transaction by transaction, over the void.